 All of these odd-looking plants have decorative stems, but those of P. macrocarpus are bare most of the year.
 Inconspicuous red flowers are concealed in tubular or slipper-shaped red bracts.
 Some botanists consider Pedilanthus to be a part of the genus Euphorbia.Pedilanthus macrocarpus

 Native to Mexico.
-This shrub grows to 5 ft. tall, and 2 to 3 ft. wide, with small, scanty leaves that drop soon after they emerge.
+This shrub grows to 5 ft. tall and 2–3 ft. wide, with small, scanty leaves that drop soon after they emerge.
 The fleshy, waxy, whitish, forking, half-inch-thick stems are the main feature.
 Bears 1-in. bracts in late spring; may repeat in summer after rainfall.
-Tolerates light shade, but has best form in full sun.
+Tolerates light shade, but has the best form in full sun.

 Native to Mexico.
-This shrub grows to 5 ft. tall, and 2 to 3 ft. wide, with small, scanty leaves tha...
+This shrub grows to 5 ft. tall and 2–3 ft. wide, with small, scanty leaves tha...

 Tropical gardenia fragrance on a cold-hardy, easy-care plant.
 Jubilation flowers from spring through f...

 Fast growth to 2–3 ft. high and 4–5 ft. wide (much smaller in pots).
 Flat, thin, nearly ro...